 My mission is to inspire and empower others to follow their dreams and live their best life.
 I want my students to go through the Staging Diva Home Staging Business Training Program and absorb the lesson that they don’t need to hide behind anyone else and that they can have credibility and power in their own right.

-Debra Gould (DEC, BA, MBA) — those ARE real college and univesity awarded credentials that I earned over years of study, exams and a graduate-level thesis, but you’ll rarely see me put them after my name!
+Regardless of my status as a home stager, I could refer to myself as Debra Gould (DEC, BA, MBA).
+Those ARE real college and university awarded credentials that I earned over years of study, exams and a graduate-level thesis on marketing.
+However, you’ll rarely see me put those initials after my name, because I don’t rely on them to give me credibility! 🙂

 I do believe if there is no real certification for home staging, that we would be adding to the confusion by making up fake credentials.